Avkash/mldl/orgs/h2o/guide/algo/deeplearning/h2o_dl_lin_reg_auto_python.md

 # H2O Deep Learning - Linear Regression in Python #

-H2O Deep Learning successfully perform linear regression when the response column/feature is numeric based on Neural Network mode.
+H2O Deep Learning successfully perform linear regression when the response column/feature is numeric based on Neural Network algorithms.

 ## Dataset ##
 The dataset used in this example can be obtained from here: